LEON-BROTHER/buckshot-roulette-config-macro/readme.md

 # Buckshot Roulette Config for Lobbys via pyautogui
 > Note: I did this in like 1-2 hours.
 If you find any issues send a issue or a pull request to fix the issue.
-> And yea, I did use 3 monitors but I was to lazy to add it in for a personal project.
+> And yea, I did use 3 monitors but I was lazy to add it in for a personal project.

 ## How to install